automonkey/shifts/README.md

 npm test
 ```

-The setup script is sourced due to the way nvm works, and the fact it's inaccessible from executed scripts.
+The setup script is sourced due to the way nvm works meaning the nvm command is not accessible from executed scripts.